credential-handler/credential-handler-polyfill/README.md

 #### `store()`

-A web app (for example, a credential **issuer** such as a university or institution) can ask to _store_ a credential, for example when the user pushes a button to receive a credential.
+A web app (for example, a credential **issuer** such as a university or institution) can ask to _store_ a credential during a user gesture event, for example when the user pushes a button to receive a credential.

 ```js